AnnabelLarge/seq2seq-toy-model/README.md

-# seq2seq: A toy model
+# seq2seq: A toy model in two frameworks

 ## Task description
 The goal is a seq2seq model than can autoregressively generate a simple function output (like a simple time-series forecasting problem).
 Two toy datasets are given: